ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   To prioritize this filter in the export route filter list, specify the ID of the route filter that comes _before_ this filter.
 Optional.

 `--ge GE`
 :   Specify a minimum matching length (GE, greater than or equal to).
 Optional.
-For more information, see [Route filtering rules](/docs/dl?topic=dl-filter-routes&interface=ui#route-filtering-rules).
+For more information, see [About route filtering](/docs/dl?topic=dl-filter-routes&interface=ui).

 `--le LE`
 :   Specify a maximum matching length (LE, less than or equal to).
 Optional.
-For more information, see [Route filtering rules](/docs/dl?topic=dl-filter-routes&interface=ui#route-filtering-rules).
+For more information, see [About route filtering](/docs/dl?topic=dl-filter-routes&interface=ui).

 `--help|-h`
 :   Get help on this command.
 Optional.